gbdev/pandocs/content/pixel_fifo.md

 of cycles the previous instruction took plus the residual cycles left for the PPU to process.
 When OAM fetching is aborted a pixel is [rendered](#pixel-rendering), the [fetcher](#fifo-pixel-fetcher) is advanced one step.
-This advancement lengthens mode 3 by 1 cycle if the X coordinate of the current scanline is not 160.
-If the X coordinate is 160 the PPU stops processing sprites (because they won't be visible).
+This advancement lengthens mode 3 by 1 cycle if the current pixel is not 160.
+If the current pixel is 160 the PPU stops processing sprites because they won't be visible.